John McLeish

 John McLeish (19 December 1926 – 10 December 2005) was an Australian rules footballer who played with Essendon in the Victorian Football League (VFL).
 McLeish's father, Maurie, played VFL football for St Kilda.

 After a season and a half with Essendon, McLeish returned to the team he was recruited from, Yea, where he was appointed captain-coach.
-They won a premiership in his first season in the role.
+They won the 1950 Waranga North East Football Association premiership in his first season in the role.
 McLeish continued to play with Yea until 1954.

 McLeish won the 1945 Goulburn Valley Football Association best and fairest / Shepparton Advertiser Trophy, when playing for Dookie College.